 * * * * * * * * * *

 I went to the dentist today.
 My mouth is still very numb.
 And yet also very sore.
 (How does that happen, by the way?)
 I stopped off at the store on the way home because I really wanted mashed potatoes.
 I also bought some new strawberry beer and, now that I’m looking through the bags, black beans and stewed tomatoes.
 (I blame the meds.)
 Anyway, I just ate the mashed potatoes.
 Being freshly made and somewhat lumpy, they weren’t easy to eat … and I’m pretty sure I just bit off a chunk of my inner cheek.
 (I wish I was kidding.)

 As the pain began setting in, I reclined a while on the sofa.
 (I used “reclined” here because I’m tired and paranoid about accidentally inverting the past tenses of lay and lie in my stupor.)
 And then I decided to distract myself with a little writing until my kids got home.
 (Thanks, Mom & Virginia for bringing them home today.)

 You might remember a post I wrote recently about creating a mix tape for Dave for this birthday.
 I created it in response to a writing prompt called Twisted Mix Tape hosted by Jen Kehl each week.
 This week’s prompt asks for a Greatest Hits tape.
 And guess where my anesthetized brain went?
 (Remember, it’s a little swishy right now.)

 Let’s get right to it as I’m getting a little sleepy.
-If I were to create a Greatest Hits tape … and I mean right now as I type from the sofa with a confused head full of deadening pain medication and, of course, Neil … here’s what I would include on the cassette.
+If I were to create a Greatest Hits tape … and I mean right now as I type from the sofa with a confused head full of deadening pain medication … here’s what I would title that cassette:

 Because it’s one of the first songs I ever learned to play on the guitar.